TomasHubelbauer/svg-3d/readme.md

 The triangles, at the place where they overlap, would use a fill mask to implant the texture from the shared area of the shape that overlaps them at that area.

+Another thing this could help enable would be to hide shapes which are fully or partially behind the camera.
+Right now they appear and are distorted.
+When only partially outside (or behind) of the viewport, the Bresenham algorithm could be used on the edges of the face (in case of a shape with an area) in order to sort of "ray-trace" the length of the edge until it meets the edge and then use the above techniques to cull the rest of the edges and mask away the hidden portion of the shape's fill.

 Useful links for this:

 - https://stackoverflow.com/q/42874203/2715716